Dobbs v. Jackson Women's Health Organization: Dissent

-Breyer, Kagan, and Sotomayor jointly wrote the dissent.
-In an introductory statement, the three wrote, "The right Roe and Casey recognized does not stand alone.
+Breyer, Sotomayor, and Kagan jointly wrote the dissent.
+In an introductory statement, they wrote, "The right Roe and Casey recognized does not stand alone.
 To the contrary, the Court has linked it for decades to other settled freedoms involving bodily integrity, familial relationships, and procreation.
 Most obviously, the right to terminate a pregnancy arose straight out of the right to purchase and use contraception.
 In turn, those rights led, more recently, to rights of same-sex intimacy and marriage.
 Either the mass of the majority's opinion is hypocrisy, or additional constitutional rights are under threat.
 It is one or the other."

 In Part I of their dissent, the three wrote, "The majority would allow States to ban abortion from conception onward because it does not think forced childbirth at all implicates a woman's rights to equality and freedom.
 Today's Court, that is, does not think there is anything of constitutional significance attached to a woman's control of her body and the path of her life.
 A State can force her to bring a pregnancy to term, even at the steepest personal and familial costs."
 They cited New York State Rifle & Pistol Association, Inc. v.
 Bruen ("Historical evidence that long predates [ratification] may not illuminate the scope of the right"), and wrote, "Had the pre-Roe liberalization of abortion laws occurred more quickly and more widely in the 20th century, the majority would say (once again) that only the ratifiers' views are germane."
 Addressing the majority's argument, based on Glucksberg, that a right must be "deeply rooted in the Nation's history", the dissenters reflected on what that approach would have meant for interracial marriage:

 In response to Alito's claim that their "criteria, at a high level of generality, could license fundamental rights to illicit drug use, prostitution, and the like", they wrote, "that is flat wrong.
 The Court's precedents about bodily autonomy, sexual and familial relations, and procreation are all interwoven—all part of the fabric of our constitutional law, and because that is so, of our lives.
 Especially women's lives, where they safeguard a right to self-determination."
 In response to Kavanaugh's concurrence, they wrote, "His idea is that neutrality lies in giving the abortion issue to the States, where some can go one way and some another.
 But would he say that the Court is being 'scrupulously neutral' if it allowed New York and California to ban all the guns they want?"
 In Part II, the three discussed stare decisis.
 In Part III, they concluded, "With sorrow—for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection—we dissent."